Argentina during World War II: Military plots

-1943 Military Coup
+1943 coup

 The new government proceeded with both progressive and reactionary policies.
 Maximum prices were established for popular products, rents were reduced, the privileges of the Chadopyff factory were annulled and hospital fees were abolished.
 On the other hand, the authorities intervened trade unions, closed the Communist newspaper La Hora and imposed religious education at schools.
 Juan Perón and Edelmiro Julián Farrell, hailing from the Ministry of War, fostered better relations between the state and the unions.

 As previously discussed, the Communist Party had aligned itself with the diplomatic policies of the Soviet Union.
 Following the launching of Operation Barbarossa and the consequent Soviet entry in the war, the Communists became pro-war and halted its support for further labour strikes against British factories located in Argentina.
 This switch redirected workers' support from the Communist Party to Perón and the new government.

 As a result, the Communist Party turned against the government, which it viewed as pro-Nazi.
 Perón countered complaints by declaring that "The excuses they seek are very well known.
 They say we are 'nazis', I declare we are as far from Nazism as from any other foreign ideology.
 We are only Argentines and want, above all, the common good for Argentines.
 We do not want any more electoral fraud, nor more lies.
 We do not want that those who do not work live from those who do".

 The government held diplomatic discussions with the United States, with Argentina requesting aircraft, fuel, ships and military hardware.
 The Argentine Minister of Foreign Affairs Segundo Storni argued that, although Argentina refrained from participating in the war, it remained closer to the Allies, sending them food, and that up to then the Axis powers had not taken action against the country to justify a declaration of war.
 The United States Secretary of State Cordell Hull replied that Argentina was the only Latin American country to not have broken relations with the Axis, that Argentine food was sold at lucrative return, and that United States military hardware was intended for countries already at war, some of which were facing more severe fuel shortages than was Argentina.
 Storni resigned after this rejection.
 The United States took further measures to increase pressure on Argentina.
 All Argentine companies suspected of having ties with the Axis powers were blacklisted and boycotted, and the supply of newsprint was limited to pro-Allied newspapers.
 American exports of electronic appliances, chemical substances and oil production infrastructure were halted.
 The properties of forty-four Argentine companies were seized, and scheduled loans were halted.
 Hull wanted to weaken the Argentine government or force its resignation.
 Torn between diplomatic and economic pressure as opposed to an open declaration of war against Argentina, he opted for the former to avoid disrupting the supply of food to Britain.
 Nevertheless, he also saw the situation as a chance for the United States to have a greater influence over Argentina than Britain.